texxasrulez/roundcube_skins/README.md

 Keep coming back often as I have plans on at least 18 total skins.

 Installation is easy.
-Upload plugins and skins folders to your roundcube installation root and it should copy to all appropriate file locations ...
+Upload plugins and skins folders to your Roundcube installation root and it should copy to all appropriate file locations ...

 Note: Current Commit should be a working version of my ongoing nitpicking of some small color changes and making transparent images when necessary.
 Download and use with confidence.